 Some governments have begun mandating or encouraging the use of FOSS for government offices and projects.
 This is especially popular in Latin America and Europe, with one of the more recent government decrees occurring in the United Kingdom.
 Often the FOSS is implemented first on servers and back-end infrastructure, then rolled out to desktop workstations in later phases.

 These policies favoring FOSS come about for different reasons.
-Obviously, the savings in software licenses and the flexible security models offered by FOSS are desirable, but sometimes there are political motivations to reject proprietary software companies and their countries of origin (especially in places where the United States is viewed as a rival).
+Obviously, the savings in software licenses and the flexible security models offered by FOSS are desirable, but sometimes there are political motivations to reject proprietary software companies and their countries of origin (particularly in places where the United States is perceived as imperialist).
 If you are interested in more reading on this topic, I recommend Aaron Shaw's study of the FOSS movement in the Brazilian government and its tie to leftist politics [here is an alternative link to the paper in case the other link isn't working].

 FOSS and web mapping